 Today the Old Bushmills Distillery is one of Irelands's must-see tourist attractions.
 Around 100,000 visitors a year take part in the usual guided tours and tastings.
 Additionally, there’s a narrow-gauge railway to take tour participants to the nearby Giant’s Causeway, a spectacular coastal geological feature of around 40,000 mostly hexagonal interlocking basalt columns formed by ancient volcanic activity.

 Bushmills is the second biggest Irish Distillery, following Midleton.
 Water from St. Columb’s Rill is combined with malted barley in the stainless steel mashtun.
-The washbacks are also stainless steel, however their ten tall, slender-necked pot stills are all copper.
+The washbacks are also stainless steel, however the ten tall, slender-necked pot stills are all copper.
 The whole setup runs 24/7, is entirely computerised, and can be operated by one person alone.

 Old Bushmills Distillery only produces Single Malt whiskey.
 Bushmills does, however, have blended whiskies in its range, and these are made by blending its own in-house spirit with grain whiskey brought in from Midleton Distillery.